By Karsten Madsen, SEO specialist at Morningscore with over 10 years of experience auditing WordPress environments. Last updated: 2026.

 Closing Off

-I’ve seen dozens of websites experiencing alt-tag missing issues, and in 95% of instances, simply following the steps above solved the issue.
-If you’re still having trouble, the reason can be much deeper with how your website is made.
+I’ve personally seen dozens of websites experiencing alt-tag missing issues and cases where in WordPress this image has an empty alt attribute, and in 95% of instances, simply following the steps above solved the issue.
+If you’re still having trouble and see an empty alt attribute, WordPress may have deeper issues with how your website is made, such as a custom theme overriding the default image behavior.

-Check our list of the most simple SEO tools for beginners to monitor missing alt-tags.
+Check our list of the simplest SEO tools for beginners to monitor missing alt tags.

 Take care!